Transition to Independence Process (TIP)

-Young people ages 16 to 26 with emotional and or behavioral struggles, who have a primary psychiatric diagnosis and medical assistance will be eligible.
+Young adults between the ages of 16 and 26 with emotional and behavioral difficulties who have a primary psychiatric diagnosis and are on medical assistance (MA) are eligible.

 Who Can Make a referral?

-Anyone can make a referral on behalf of the young person utilizing the TIP referral form.
-It is encourage that the referral be discussed with the young person to ensure that they are interested in exploring TIP services.
-TIP works collaboratively with all other key players involved in the young person’s life.
-Services including Case Management (BCM, D&A), High Fidelity Wraparound, RTF, Therapeutic Foster Care, Family Based Services, ACT/CTT, and MST) are considered a duplication of services with TIP.
-However, each young person’s needs will be evaluated and exceptions will be made based on those needs.
+Anyone can make a referral on behalf of the young person by filling out the TIP referral form.
+Before submitting, it is encouraged that the referral be discussed with the young adult to ensure that they are interested in exploring TIP services.
+TIP works collaboratively with all other individuals involved in the young adult’s life.